EIN 86-0294012

 Program areas at Prescott College

-Undergraduate - on-campus: Prescott College offers experience-based bachelor of arts, bachelor of science, and bachelor of fine arts degrees focused on justice, the environment, education, adventure education, and the human experience within a liberal arts curriculum.
-In 2022, Prescott College earned a stars silver rating in recognition of its sustainability achievements from the association for the advancement of sustainability in higher education (aashe).
+Undergraduate programson-campus: Prescott College offers experience-based bachelor of arts degrees focused on justice, the environment, adventure education, and the human experience within a liberal arts curriculum.
+Undergraduate - on-line: Prescott College offers an online yet experience-based bachelor of arts degree in psychology.in 2022 Prescott College earned a stars silver rating in recognition of its sustainability achievements from the association for the advancement of sustainability in higher education (aashe).
 Stars, the sustainability tracking, assessment & rating system measures and encourages sustainability in all aspects of higher education.
 Prescott College has also been recognized by us news and world report in 2022 as a top performer for social mobility.
-Fall 2021 full-time equivalents 236
+In 2024 Prescott College was recognized by forbes as one of the best master's of mental health counseling online.in 2024 Prescott College was recognized by forbes as one of the best online colleges in arizona.in 2024 Prescott College was recognized by leading colleges for student outcomes: demonstrating the value of a College degreefor 2025 Prescott College was recognized by the princeton review guide to green colleges, ranking in the top 19% of collegesfall 2023 full-time equivalents - 243

 Counseling - masters - Prescott College's cacrep-accredited ms in counseling gives students the opportunity to focus on areas of emphasis including: human sexuality counseling; marriage, couple, and family counseling; social justice in counseling; and somatic counseling.
-Students can also earn post graduate certificates in adventure-based counseling, nature-based counseling, or expressive art therapy to enhance their learning and future practice.
+Students can also earn post graduate certificates in adventure-based counseling, nature-based counseling, or expressive arts therapy to enhance their learning and future practice.
 In 2023, Prescott College launched a new education specialist (ed.s.)
 Degree in experiential counseling.
 The program is designed to develop skills and knowledge necessary to incorporate the experience of experiential counseling, particularly in adventure-based, nature-based, and outdoor modalities.
 Graduates of the program will be employable in a range of settings, from educational to clinical.
-Fall 2021 full-time equivalents 159
+Fall 2023 full-time equivalents - 224

 Who funds Prescott College